College Park Center: Attendance

 CPC has completely sold out three times, all of them concerts.
 Drake held the 1st concert ever, which was not open to the public, but rather to the UTA students and faculty, with 7,000 in attendance.
 The other two sellouts belong to Reach Records, as both Unashamed Tour shows in 2012 and 2013 surpassed 7,000 in attendance respectively.

 Accolades

 The U.S. Green Building Council recognized CPC with a LEED Gold certification.

-In February 2012, the center was featured in a Billboard Magazine article about ten new and renovated venues were reshaping the national touring circuit.
+In February 2012, the center was featured in a Billboard article about ten new and renovated venues were reshaping the national touring circuit.